nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2020-12-06-about-systemverilog-process-and-fork.md

 </div>

 ### disable fork statement
-`disable fork`, in the other hand, will terminates all active descendants (subprocesses).
+`disable fork`, in the other hand, will terminates all active descendants (child subprocesses).
 <div class ="code" markdown="1" >
 {% highlight verilog %}
     fork